Thames Valley Harriers

 Thames Valley Harriers (TVH) is an athletics club founded in 1887.
-It is based at the Linford Christie Stadium, in West London, England, which is named after member and Olympic 100 metres gold medallist Linford Christie.
+It is based at the Linford Christie Stadium, in West London, England.

 In track and field, TVH competes in the Premiership Division of the National Athletics League (NAL) as well as the Division 1 of the Southern Athletics League.
 The club has won all of its matches in the NAL since its inception in 2021 and is the sole winner of the Premiership trophy.
 The club also competes in road running and cross country at national, regional and county level.
-In recognition of the club's recent success - and TVH's record of strong contribution to its local community - England Athletics voted Thames Valley Harriers the top London Club for 2015.